rebelsky/sams-assorted-musings-reflections/_sketchbook2019.md

   many of that group also read [If you ask a prof a question].
 * More autobiographical postings than I had planned.
 Happens.
 * Photos of campus posted to Facebook generated a lot of commentary.
-* "I was trying to find out more about Dave RObinson",
+* "I was trying to find out more about Dave Robinson",

 Short
 -----

+1. Qualtrics surveys and usability.
+You never can tell whether the right arrow brings you to another page or finishes the survey.
+Why do they design it like that?

 1. Syllabi.
 A lot of compoaints that students don't seem to be reading the syllabus.
 "Why didn't they get the reading done?"
 "Why do they